keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/fcdrops.md

 The problem with this approach is that the NFT contract has no way of knowing which arguments were sent by the **user** when the drop was created as part of the MethodData `args` and which arguments are automatically populated by the Keypom contract.
-There is nothing stopping a malicious user from creating a new drop that has an ID of 6 but hardcoding in the actual arguments that `series` should have a value of 5.
+There is nothing stopping a malicious user from creating a new drop that has an ID of 6 but hard-coding in the actual arguments that `series` should have a value of 5.
 In this case, the malicious drop would have *no* `drop_id_field` and the NFT contract would have no way of knowing that the
 `series` value is malicious.